 OK, so we have a little economic situation going on…maybe you’ve heard about it?

-Since not only do I own TabletPCBuzz but also a company that just sells tablet PCs, I have been thinking a lot about what the current circumstances mean.
+Since not only do I own TabletPCBuzz but also a company that just sells tablet PCs to gamers, I have been thinking a lot about what the current circumstances mean.

 In the beginning (which I define as August 2003 when I started selling tablets) and through the beginning of last year, the majority of our customers were individuals.
 That doesn’t mean that they were using the tablet for personal use only, just that few organizations were deploying tablets company wide.
 Usually, it was a technology-loving executive that had enough juice to get a tablet instead of a laptop.

 Since the 2nd quarter of 2008, we have seen a steady decline in individual purchases but a drastic increase in the number of companies who are purchasing multiple units for deployment.
 They are pairing tablets with software applications designed for their industry.
 The main industries we see using tablets are: construction, healthcare, inspection, appraisal and field service.

 I’ll leave out healthcare for this discussion because I think that the other industries demonstrate why tablet PCs are here to stay.
 Have you ever seen a roofer use a regular hammer to put on a new roof?
 Probably not – a pneumatic nail gun does it much faster.
 Can you imagine a builder using a standard screwdriver to assemble framing?
 No way!
 They all use cordless electric drills.